Yuying-LONG/Yuying-LONG.github.io/content/publications/c-relief allocation/index.md

 ---
-title: 'Dynamic and Collaborative Dispatching of Heterogeneous Relief Resources considering Fairness (in Chinese)'
+title: "Dynamic and Collaborative Dispatching of Heterogeneous Relief Resources considering Fairness (in Chinese)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here